-S L O W E R than you expect.
+BUT, ENABLING IT MAY BE S L O W E R THAN YOU EXPECT

 5G is the next generation of mobile broadband that will eventually replace, or at least augment, your 4G LTE connection.
 With 5G, you’ll see exponentially faster download and upload speeds.
 Latency, or the time it takes devices to communicate with the wireless networks, will also drastically decrease.

 SEE THE CNBC INTERNATIONAL REPORTING SEGMENT ON 5G Source: CNBC International, May, 2018